 Gong is a popular brand in the Netherlands and has its roots in golf surfing and supping.
 The step to Wingfoilen makes sense.
 The French brand Gong is characterized by offering products directly through their webshop for a competitive price.
-We have 2 Gong Zuma foilboard in the wood versions, the 6’3″ version with 105 liter volume and the large 6’9″ version with 140 liters.
-Under the board we used the Gong Allvator XL Read our findings
+We have tested 2 Gong Zuma foilboard in the wood versions, the 6’3″ version with 105 liter volume and the large 6’9″ version with 140 liters.
+Under the board we used the Gong Allvator XL Read our findings.

 Gong Zuma Wood

 6’3″ | 186 cm L | 73 cm B | 105 L | 7,7 Kg | € 509,-